Seitan Stew

 Storage

-You can prepare the seitan stew in advance; in fact, made the day before and then reheated, it will be even better.
-You can certainly store it in the fridge for 3 or 4 days.
+You can prepare the seitan stew in advance; in fact, prepared the day before and then reheated, it will be even better.
+You can definitely keep it in the fridge for 3 or 4 days.

-I’m not sure of the result after freezing it, I think it can be put in the freezer and then reheated after it has completely thawed, but I haven’t tried yet.
+I’m not sure of the result after freezing it; I think you can put it in the freezer and then reheat it after it has completely thawed, but I haven’t tried it yet.

 FAQ (Frequently Asked Questions)

-If you can’t eat seitan, you can buy dehydrated soy steaks ensuring they are gluten-free.
-Rehydrate them in some of the broth you’ll prepare for the stew, squeeze them well, and then proceed with the recipe.
+If you can’t eat seitan, you can buy dehydrated soy steaklets, making sure they do not contain gluten.
+Rehydrate them in a bit of the broth you will prepare for the stew, squeeze them well, and then proceed as per the recipe.

 Author image